Social Security- What You Need to Know Before You Claim

 The key to good decision making is about putting the odds in your favor.
-There are very few sure things in this life and the best we can do is make educated decisions.
-We make the choices not to smoke, to eat healthily or to exercise not because it guarantees that we won't have health problems but because it increases our odds of living a long and healthy life.
-We should look at claiming Social Security, and most other financial decisions, in the same light.
+There are very few sure things in this life, and the best we can do is make educated decisions.
+We make the choices not to smoke, to eat healthily or to exercise, not because it guarantees that we won't have health problems, but because it increases our odds of living a long and healthy life.
+We should look at claiming Social Security, and most other financial and retirement decisions, in the same light.

 Source: Social Security Administration (www.ssa.gov).
 Assumes full retirement age of 66 and individual born in 1943 or later.
 As of 2014

 To understand what this equates to in dollars, see the chart below.

 As you can see, your benefits increase substantially by delaying.
 This is only half of the story, though.
 Let's say you decide to delay your benefits until age 70 rather than taking them at 62, and then you pass away at 72.
 Was it a good decision to delay benefits for eight years (62-70) to get two years of higher benefits?
 The answer, of course, is "No!"
 If, on the other hand, you live to age 90 or 95, you will have received 20 or 25 years of significantly higher payments.
 You could make a strong case for delaying benefits in this situation.

 A comment I often hear when explaining this previous scenario is, "Well, none of us know when we are going to die."
 That is true, but this would take us right back to the fundamentals of good decision making.
 It is all about putting the odds in your favor.
 When faced with the decision to claim or delay benefits, I would encourage you to take a hard and objective look at your health, lifestyle and longevity in your family.
 If you are in great health and have had several family members live into their late 80’s and beyond, you should probably lean towards delaying benefits.
 If, on the other hand, you are in poor health and/or have poor longevity in your family, you may want to consider claiming early.